carpentries-incubator/workflows-nextflow/_episodes/03-processes.md

 ### Input values

-The `val` qualifier allows you to receive data of any type as input.
+The `val` qualifier allows you to receive value data as input.
 It can be accessed in the process script by using the specified input name, as shown in the following example:

 ~~~
 chr_ch = Channel.of( 1..22,'X','Y' )

-process basicExample {
+process printChr {
-  echo true

   input:
   val chr from chr_ch